 - Study visa(S): A student visa or Student’s Pass is issued if one wants to study in Singapore.
 (Valid for five years or course duration, whichever is less)

-Overstay cases can face strict legal action as per immigration laws and travellers with such a history may not get a Singapore visa again.
+Overstay cases can face strict legal action as per immigration laws and travelers with such a history may not get a Singapore visa again.

 Singapore Travel Guide

 Singapore is a sprawling urban city and traveling around gets a bit tricky.
-That said, you will find the experience unique the moment you land down at Changi International Airport.
-The airport itself is a world class entertainment hub with plenty of engaging activities for adults and kids alike.
+That said, you will find the experience unique the moment you land at Changi International Airport.
+The airport itself is a world-class entertainment hub with plenty of engaging activities for adults and kids alike.

 Once in the city, the attraction levels reach high decibels.
-For families there is Jurong Bird Park, Night Safari, Universal Studios, Adventure Cove Water Park the list is endless.
-For food head to ChinaTown or Little India, and as far as shopping is concerned, Singapore has everything you thought you never even needed.
+For families, there is Jurong Bird Park, Night Safari, Universal Studios, and Adventure Cove Water Park the list is endless.
+For food head to Chinatown or Little India, and as far as shopping is concerned, Singapore has everything you thought you never even needed.